 Husbands and wives play different but equally important roles in a successful marriage.
 Traditionally, husbands have been viewed as the primary breadwinners, while wives take on the domestic duties of caring for the home and children.
 However, these roles have evolved over time, and many couples today share these responsibilities equally or choose different arrangements that work best for their unique situation.
 In terms of personality and behavior, husbands tend to be more assertive and independent, while wives tend to be more nurturing and emotional.
 Husbands may be more competitive and goal-oriented, while wives are more relationship-oriented and focused on building connections.
 Couples who communicate effectively, show empathy towards each other, and work as a team towards their common goals tend to have stronger and more fulfilling relationships.

 8. Cause and Effect Paragraph

-This kind of Paragraph Explains the Reasons or Results
+This kind of Paragraph Explains the Reasons (why) and Results (what)

 A cause is what brought about an event.
 So, what happens as a result of the event is called an effect.

 Four Basics of Good Cause and Effect